4 Sources

 Source: Benzinga

-A particularly notable example involves Anduril Industries, an AI-powered defense contractor that is part of the Craft Ventures portfolio.
-The company received a $159 million Pentagon contract in September to design AI-enhanced night vision systems for soldiers, shortly after Sacks masterminded Trump's AI Action Plan that pushes for U.S.-based AI companies to contract with the Pentagon
+The Times investigation highlighted several specific examples of potential conflicts, including Sacks' stake in Anduril Industries, which manufactures AI-powered night vision goggles.
+The company, part of the Craft Ventures portfolio, received a $159 million Pentagon contract in September to design prototypes for military applications.
+This occurred after Sacks masterminded Trump's AI Action Plan, which pushes for U.S.-based AI companies to contract with the Pentagon

 2